Do you believe that it is possible to compress 20 years of therapy into 6 hours?

-Within 10 minutes my mind was flooded with a torrent of colorful, geometric shapes, more elaborate and resplendent than anything I have ever seen before.
-Time dissolved and I could no longer comprehend the passage of time, except when the choice of background music represented songs with beginnings and endings.
+Within 10 minutes of ingesting 5 grams of magic mushrooms my mind was flooded with a kaleidoscope of geometric shapes, more elaborate and resplendent than anything I have ever seen before.
+Time dissolved and I could no longer comprehend the passage of time except for the music, where songs had a beginning and end.

 As I came out of the period of hallucination, I felt as if I stepped into the belly of the universe.
 Physical boundaries dissolved and my sense of touch, sound and vision seemed to blend into one another.
 The waves of music melded with the heaviness of sleep in my head.
 I could observe the sensations in my body as it fell asleep.
 At first I did not understand these sensations, but with time I was able to make associations between the heat you experience at the location where the flow of blood is blocked, like an arm that “fell asleep” or when you sat for too long on your bum in a particular way.